 1. OneUnited Bank

 OneUnited Bank's Online Checking Account is available to people in ALL STATES.
-We like OneUnited Bank because customers can add cash to the OneUnited Bank Debit Card at over 90,000 locations across the country through a partnership with Green Dot.
+As one of a few online banks that accept bad credit, OneUnited customers can add cash to the OneUnited Bank Debit Card at over 90,000 locations across the country through a partnership with Green Dot.

 To get started go to the “Get the Card” button, enter your name, email address and cell phone number.
-Choose the Black Wall Street Checking account option along with the opening deposit ($25.00 minimum), then complete your identification details (name, address, SSN, and employer).
+Choose the Black Wall Street Checking account option along with the opening deposit, then complete your identification details (name, address, SSN, and employer).

 »See Full OneUnited Bank Review